johndekroon/serializekiller/README.md

 We scanned over a 1000 servers in less than 2 minutes.

+##Help, we are vulnerable!
+My colleague hacker Sijmen Ruwhof made a nice write-up what to do next.
+You can find it [here](http://sijmen.ruwhof.net/weblog/683-scanning-an-enterprise-organisation-for-the-critical-java-deserialization-vulnerability)

 ##I want to contribute

 Please send your pull request.